lightyLi/AddWaterMark/README.md

-### Add watermark to pictures in specified folder batchly
+### Add watermark to pictures in specified folder batchly without quality loss

 [中文 ZH-CN](readme/README.ZH_CN.md)

 Function: You can batch add watermarks to pictures in specified folders (including subfolders) and set the **position**, **size** and **transparency** of the watermarks to meet various needs.
 The storage structure of the pictures after adding watermark is the same as the original folder.

+**The code can add a watermark to the image losslessly**, the size and resolution of the image after adding the watermark are almost unchanged.
+You can easily add watermarks to the PSed pictures to be shared.

 Required dependencies: PILLOW

 ```